For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 #2 Prep sandwiches, snacks, and treats

 A few years ago the Sergeant and I were catching the ferry from Hyannis to Nantucket.
 About thirty minutes in I was ravenous.
-He pulled out a chicken cutlet sandwich from his magical backpack!
-(More on the magical backpack in another post — there is no end to the treasures he seems to keep hidden away in that thing.)
+He pulled out a surprise chicken cutlet sandwich from his backpack.
 The Sergeant always saves the day!
-Travel makes you hungry, there’s no ifs, ands, or buts about it.
-Rather than relying on the flat tasting food at airports or worrying about finding a good spot on the road when you are already starving — bring a goodie bag of healthy, wholesome, nutritious and delicious bites with you.
+Travel makes you hungry, there are no ifs, ands, or buts about it.
+Rather than relying on the flat tasting food at airports or worrying about finding a good spot on the road bring a goodie bag of healthy, wholesome, nutritious and delicious bites with you.

 #3 Keep essentials in your Travel Tote